Eleven men dressed in identical black robes were present in the stands to the surprise of bewildered fans at the Allianz Arena.

 The same symbol has been seen at locations across the globe, starting with the appearance of a hologram on Rio de Janeiro's Sugarloaf mountain on Sunday, 20 October.

-Further sightings of the symbol have been witnessed in the Copacabana neighbourhood of Rio and on the Brazilian city's Santa Maria hill, but this is the first time that the mystery has spread to a professional football arena.
+Further sightings of the symbol have been witnessed in the Copacabana neighborhood of Rio and on the Brazilian city's Santa Marta hill, but this is the first time that the mystery has spread to a professional football arena.
 Also repeatedly spotted at the locations has been the message: #WINNERTAKESEARTH